 This has a nice blue background with a 1/2″ grid, imperial and metric rulers, and is big enough to cover the entire model.

 A few basic tools are provided along with the issues.
 For example, Issue 01 includes a size #000 Phillips screwdriver, Issue 10 includes a size #0 Phillips screwdriver, Issue 60 includes a size #1 Phillips screwdriver, and Issue 19 includes some simple tweezers.
 I found that these tools are not that great, so instead I used this precision screwdriver/tool set by ORIA:

 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.

 This model is assembled using hundreds of tiny screws.
 I even created a dedicated Screws page with a ton of information about them all.
-The screws are marked by Eaglemoss with designations like AP, BP, AM, CM, etc. As there will be at least 16 types of plastic screws (AP-PP) and at least 19 types of metal screws (AM-SM), keeping them organized is extremely helpful.
-And, since Eaglemoss includes extra screws in every issue, you will need someplace to store them all.
+The screws are marked with designations like AP, BP, AM, CM, etc. As there will be at least 16 types of plastic screws (AP-PP) and at least 19 types of metal screws (AM-SM), keeping them organized is extremely helpful.
+And, since extra screws are supplied in every issue, you will need someplace to store them all.

 I bought a cheap 36-slot organizer from Amazon but any similar product would work fine.
 I taped the small designation labels included with the screw bags into each compartment to keep everything tidy.